-Guidelines for Class Scheduling and Publications - 1C1
+Guidelines for Course Categories, Class Scheduling and Publications - 1C1

 The Office of the Registrar is charged with assembling class schedule requests from the various academic units.
 From these inputs, a master schedule of classes is structured and published each term.
 Guidelines that apply to the preparation and maintenance of the master schedule follow.